poiati/gmongo/README.md

 com.gmongo.GMongo doesn't extends com.mongodb.Mongo.
 It delegate all methods calls to a Mongo instance.
 If you need to get the Mongo reference just call com.gmongo.GMongo#getMongo.

+You can also use `com.gmongo.GMongoClient`.
+It has the same constructors as `com.mongodb.MongoClient`

 Sample:

 ```groovy